From Pain to Perspective

 Between Cynthia at Women’s College and Melanie and Pete at Anishnawbe—the empty toolbox I started out with is far from empty these days, to say the least.

-So after Melanie, I saw Pete—the healer I first went to when I was sleepwalking and didn’t know who I was.
+So after Melanie, I saw Pete, the Elder—I first saw him when I was sleepwalking and didn’t know who I was.
 I saw him maybe six times throughout this journey.
 Up until now, he’s seen it all.

 I came to him empty, lost.
 He saw my desperation.
 I broke down in front of him many times.